sounkou-bioinfo/mangoro/README.md

 #> [1] TRUE
 ```

-## Arrow IPC with nanoarrow, nanonext, and Go binary
+## Arrow IPC with nanoarrow for serialization

+Compile go code this time that uses Arrow IPC for (de)serialization
+between R and Go.

 ``` r
 library(nanoarrow)